chef/chef-web-docs/content/licensing/accept.md

 +++

 This document describes how to accept the End User License Agreement (EULA) and Master License and Services Agreement (MLSA).
-For an overview of Chef's license, see the [Chef license](/licensing/) documentation.
+For an overview of Chef's license, see the [Chef License](/licensing/) documentation.

 Chef has two licenses: Master License and Services Agreement (MLSA) and End User License Agreement (EULA).
-The MLSA applies to customers with a commercial contract with Chef, and the EULA covers all other cases.

 ## Accept the Chef MLSA